Integra Capital Limited

 Change of Control of Filer

-12. As the share ownership of the Filer will change such that after the Closing, the Purchaser will directly own 100% of the outstanding shares of the Filer, the Proposed Acquisition will result in a change of control of the Filer and, accordingly, regulatory approval is required pursuant to section 5.5(1)(a.1) of NI 81-102.
+23. As the indirect share ownership of the Filer will change after the Closing, the Business Combination will result in a change of control of the Filer and, accordingly, regulatory approval is required pursuant to section 5.5(1)(a.1) of NI 81-102.

-14. Upon Closing, the Purchaser will become the direct parent of the Filer and will continue to act as the investment fund manager of the Funds in materially the same manner as the Filer did immediately prior to Closing.
-WTW will become the ultimate parent of the Filer.
+25. Upon Closing, Aon Ireland will become the indirect parent of the Filer and the Filer will continue to act as the investment fund manager of the Funds in materially the same manner as the Filer did immediately prior to Closing.
+Aon Ireland will become the ultimate parent of the Filer.

-15. The Filer will continue to act as the IFM of the Funds as a separate corporate entity performing its current role;
+26. The Filer will continue to act as the IFM of the Funds as a separate corporate entity performing its current role.